Blog: Small steps for creating community resilience - The Make Do and Mend Expo

 Small steps to make a positive change

 The impact each and every one of us can have on creating community resilience was the prominent theme of the event.
 Keynote Jen Gale of My Make Do and Mend Life focused on the individual choices each of us can make, particularly around sustainable resource use.
-She highlighted the challenges of re-suing and recycling within a Capitalist society so focused on always buying new, but stressed that each of us could play a part in change – no matter how small.
+She highlighted the challenges of re-using and recycling within a Capitalist society so focused on always buying new, but stressed that each of us could play a part in the change – no matter how small.
 Be it making more of an effort to recycle, repairing rather than replacing, or even to be as bold as Jen and to spend a whole year buying nothing new.

-From making individual choices to be more sustainable, such as transitioning to veganism as discussed by Three Valley Vegans, or thinking about the impact of where we bank and how putting out money in a local credit union might help our community, as encouraged by First Choice Credit Union, these small individual choices can collectively have a great impact.
+From making individual choices to be more sustainable, such as transitioning to veganism as discussed by Three Valley Vegans, or thinking about the impact of where we bank and how putting out the money in a local credit union might help our community, as encouraged by First Choice Credit Union, these small individual choices can collectively have a great impact.
 As Corin Bell, from The Real Junk Food Project succinctly summarised ‘You may only be a drop in the ocean, but which wave will you be part of?’